-Driving north on Interstate 15 in Nevada, one would not expect such a stark contrast to exist in the dry desert landscape.
-Yet, this duality of color and feeling is very real and has been a popular public art installation near Jean Dry Lake since 2016.
+Driving on Interstate 15 in Nevada, one wouldn’t expect such a stark contrast to exist in the desert landscape.
+Yet, this duality of color and feeling is very real.
+It has been a popular public art installation near Jean Dry Lake since 2016.

 Seven Magic Mountains is by Swiss artist Udo Rondinone.
 As he puts it, he wanted to build upon the art history known as Land Art from this exact location during the 1960’s and 1970’s.
 However, rather than have his work blend in with its surrounding, as land art was known for, he wanted to highlight ideas of contrast and duality.
 In order to create those feelings Rondinone utilized Pop art concepts into his installation.

-One of the best parts of Ugo Rondinone’s inspirations for this installation is that he wanted it to be on public grounds for anyone to experience, participate in, and enjoy.
-And as I made my way around each of the Magic Mountains, that is just what I experienced; people of all ages looking up, touching, feeling, connecting, looking out at the vast expanse of the desert surrounding them, then looking back at the colorful towers.
+My favorite part of Ugo Rondinone’s inspirations for this installation is that he wanted it to be on public grounds.
+He wanted anyone to experience it.
+As I made my way around each of the Magic Mountains, that is just what I noticed.
+People of all ages were looking up, touching, feeling, connecting.
+They would look out at the vast expanse of the desert surrounding them, then looking back at the colorful towers.

 It is a magical experience indeed.
-It is possible that 2021 may be the last year that Seven Magic Mountains will be on display.
-If you have the time to make it out to Nevada, make it part of your trip.
+Unfortunately, 2021 may be the last year that Seven Magic Mountains will be on display.
+So if you have the time make it part of your next Nevada trip.

 I will end this post with a quote from Ugo Rondinone about his Seven Magic Mountains: